 - Make an appointment to meet the disability support team or mental health adviser to discuss your support needs and make a list of questions to ask in advance – this can also be done online.
-Check our guide to speaking to the disability support team or mental health adviser to help you make this.
+Check our guide to speaking to the disability support team or mental health adviser.

 - Make an appointment to speak to the course tutor if you would like to talk about teaching and assessment methods and facilities, and to discuss how your support needs might be accommodated.

 - Download or print a map of the campus, familiarise yourself with the location of the important facilities, and make a note of what you want to visit – many universities provide accessibility maps, so check their website.
 Remember: if the university or college has more than one campus, check which you need to go to.